postmodern/ruby-install/doc/man/ruby-install.1.md

 	Specifies any additional patches to apply.

 `-M`, `--mirror` *URL*
-	Specifies an altnerate mirror to download the Ruby archive from.
+	Specifies an alternate mirror to download the Ruby archive from.

 `-u`, `--url` *URL*
 	Alternate URL to download the Ruby archive from.